pompyproductions/personal-website/README.md

 ## Roadmap

-_Note: unticked boxes mean they haven't been done yet; ticked boxes mean they have been done, but not yet part of the "netlify deploy"._
+_Note: unticked boxes mean they haven't been done yet; ticked boxes mean they have been done, but not yet part of the "netlify deploy".
+Alterations that have been merged are transferred to the "./version-history.md" file._

 This roadmap broadly follows a **"NOW/NEXT/LATER"** format, with an additional 3-letter prefix to summarize the nature of the alteration.
 However, please note that this does not translate immediately to a Semantic Versioning scheme.